 Agricultural Education offers graduate study leading to the M.Ed. and M.S. degrees.
 Advanced work may involve specialized training in vocational education, extension education, international extension, and agricultural education.

 Degree programs are planned cooperatively to meet the needs of individual students.
 Candidates are encouraged to include supporting work relevant to subject matter areas of interest.
 Some courses focus on problems related to various phases of Agricultural Education, including secondary, post-secondary, adult, and extension programs.
 Others emphasize issues common to all service areas in agricultural and extension education.
-Provision may be made for candidates to include internships in agribusiness, natural resources education, or other aspects of agricultural and extension education in their programs.
 Candidates should work closely with an adviser.

-The NDSU programs in education are accredited by National Council for Accreditation of Teacher Education and are approved by the ND Education Standards and Practices Board.
+The NDSU programs in education are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the ND Education Standards and Practices Board.
 Changes in national and state legislation, standards, or rules can affect academic program requirements.

 In addition to the Graduate School’s required application materials, the program requires submission of a statement of career goals consistent with the five propositions of the National Board of Professional Teaching Standards (NBPTS), as well as reasons for applying to the program.